Last Updated on October 9, 2023 by Editorial Team

 - Amply challenging: The math goals should not be too easy or too difficult to achieve.
 In both cases, the student is likely to lose interest in studying math.

 Let’s take a look at the most suitable math goals that complement the needs of high school students and help teachers have an effective lesson plan.
-Some states, too approve these goals.
+Some states, too approve of these goals.

 Topic-wise math goals for high school students

 Extracted from the Sioux City Community Schools guide, the following math goals have been considered for and applied at the high school level:

 Moving to quantitative reasoning from calculating: The student must be able to solve the questions like how fast city A’s population is growing if the populations at two points in time are X and Y. Which city has more population density if the sq. km areas of the two cities and their population are given.